metrorailings/OwlBlog/content/posts/week-11-quick-insights.md

 Defensive tackle Purcell has been a beast against the run for the Broncos.

+Two horrible passes from Brandon Allen on red-zone-to-go drives.
+Second pass resulted in an interception.

 ***

 ## Chiefs vs Chargers (Mexico City)